michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/courtrooms-charts-impact-kavanaughs-appointment-music-consumption">"From Courtrooms to Charts: the Impact of Kavanaugh's Appointment on Music Consumption"</a>, with Luca Rossi, 2024 (Current Draft)
   * <a href="https://www.cesifo.org/en/publications/2024/working-paper/courtrooms-charts-impact-kavanaughs-appointment-music-consumption">"CESifo Working Paper No. 10887, 2024"</a>

+* "Quality Disclosures and Disappointment: Evidence from the Academy Awards", with Felix Schleef, 2021 (New Draft Soon)
+  * Reject & Resubmit, Management Science
+  * Extended abstract published in Proceedings of the 22nd ACM Conference on Economics and Computation (EC '21).
+Association for Computing Machinery, New York, NY, USA, 790–791. <a href="https://dl.acm.org/doi/10.1145/3465456.3467573">"DOI:https://doi.org/10.1145/3465456.3467573"</a>

 Work in Progress
 -----